-IHPI/CHOP K Mock Study Sections: The Institute for Healthcare Policy and Innovation (IHPI), in collaboration with the Center for Healthcare Outcomes and Policy (CHOP), offers a K Mock Study Section Program to provide structured feedback to IHPI early career faculty members on their K-series or VA-equivalent career award proposals.
-The K mock study sections are designed to simulate an actual NIH / AHRQ study section.
+IHPI/CHOP K Mock Study Section Program: In collaboration with the Center for Healthcare Outcomes and Policy (CHOP), IHPI offers a Mock Study Section Program to provide structured feedback to IHPI early and mid-level career faculty members on their K-series or VA-equivalent career development award proposals and R01 proposals.

-IHPI Transition to First R01 Workshop: This three-part workshop beginning in spring 2020 will help early-career faculty who are in the beginning stages of developing their first R01 or R01-equivalent proposal.
+IHPI Transition to First R01 Workshop: This three-part workshop helps early-career faculty who are in the beginning stages of developing their first R01 or R01-equivalent proposal.

 IHPI R01 Boot Camp: This multi-tiered mentoring program is designed to help IHPI early career faculty develop and submit their first R01 proposal.

 IHPI Peer Mentor Groups: Designed to help IHPI members identify and connect with other faculty around themes/topics of mutual interest.
 The groups aim to promote professional and personal networking opportunities, provide a forum to discuss career and professional development, and foster a community of support.